Library — Content Blocks

 Content Blocks are stored in folders and follow the same folder structure and management as for the other chapters.
 (More details on folder management can be found here.)

-Note: Users with read-only rights are able to view the Content Blocks but without the ability to make any changes.
-On the overview, an 'Eye' icon provides viewing access to the Content Block where a message informs users they don't have permission to alter the document.
+Note: Users with read-only rights for Content Blocks are able to view the Content Blocks but without the ability to make any changes.
+On the start page, an eye icon provides viewing access to the Content Block, where a message informs users they don't have permission to alter it.

-From the Start page, Content Blocks can be edited, duplicated, moved or deleted.
+From the Library Start page, Content Blocks can be edited, duplicated, moved and deleted.

 A Content Block can be available for multiple organizations or only for the organization in which it has been created.
 The usage tells you how many times this content block has been used in messages.